-In fact, the Force Therapeutics platform analyzes these survey responses using artificial intelligence and machine learning to adjust patients’ care paths in real time, enabling patients and clinicians to respond quickly when changes are needed.
+In fact, the Force Therapeutics platform analyzes these survey responses using clinical intelligence to adjust patients’ care paths in real time, enabling patients and clinicians to respond quickly when changes are needed.

 Moreover, by periodically requesting data from the patient, the platform breaks up what would otherwise be one big — and daunting — outcomes survey into smaller, more easily completed surveys.